 This plugin is full of customization options that you can configure.
 Here’s a small overview of what you can find.
 Again, the premium version offers way more options.

 The “General” options tab for the visitor tracking plugin has a few settings available.
 You can choose to disable the reports, perform automatic updates or allow usage tracking.

 Click the “Tracking” tab at the top.

-In this screen, you have access to a long list of features.
-You can change how MonsterInsights processes information regarding engagement, demographics, ads, eCommerce, performance and much more.
+On this screen, you have access to a long list of features.
+You can change how MonsterInsights processes information regarding engagement, demographics, ads, eCommerce, performance, and much more.

 You would select the “Author” role in the Engagement section.